to the Members of MPIL CORPORATION LIMITED.

 Referred to Para 2(f) of the Independent Auditors; Report of even date to the membersof the Company on the Standalone Financial Statements for the year ended 31st March 2019.

 Report on the Internal Financial Controls under Clause (i) of sub-section 3 of section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of MPILCORPORATION LIMITED ("the Company") as of March 31 2018 in conjunction withour audit of the Ind AS financial statements of the Company for the year ended onthat date.
+We have audited the internal financial controls over financial MPIL CORPORATIONLIMITED ("the Company") reporting of as of March 31 2019 in conjunctionwith our audit of the Ind AS financial statements of the Company for the year ended onthat date.

 Management's responsibility for Internal Financial Controls